-Carefully review application deadline dates for programs in the School of Health Sciences.
+Carefully review application deadline dates for programs in the School of Nursing and Health Sciences.
 Deadline dates differ.
-The Certificate in the Didactic Program in Dietetics deadlines are: June 1 for September entry, November for January entry and March 1 for May entry.
+The Certificate in the Didactic Program in Dietetics deadlines are:

+March I for September entry and November I for January entry.

 Admission Requirements for Certificate in Sports Nutrition (C.S.N.)